Efficient Semidefinite Programming with approximate ADMM: Experiments and Software

 \section{Experiments and Software}

 In this section we provide numerical results for Semidefinite Programming with Algorithm \ref{admm:alg:admm_approximate}, where the projection to the Semidefinite Cone is performed with Algorithm \ref{admm:alg:lobpcg}.
-Our implementation is essentially a modification of the optimization solver \texttt{COSMO.jl}. \texttt{COSMO.jl} is a Julia implementation of Algorithm \ref{admm:alg:admm_approximate} which allows for the solution of problems in the form \eqref{admm:eqn:main_problem} for which $\mathcal{C}$ is a composition of translated cones $\{\mathcal{K}_i + b_i\}$.
+Our implementation is essentially a modification of the optimization solver \texttt{COSMO.jl}. \texttt{COSMO.jl} is an open-source Julia implementation of Algorithm \ref{admm:alg:admm_approximate} which allows for the solution of problems in the form \eqref{admm:eqn:main_problem} for which $\mathcal{C}$ is a composition of translated cones $\{\mathcal{K}_i + b_i\}$.
 Normally, \texttt{COSMO.jl} computes ADMM's steps to machine precision and supports any cone $\mathcal{K}_i$ for which a method to calculate its projection is provided\footnote{Operations for testing if a vector belongs to $\mathcal{K}_i$, its polar and its recession must be provided.
 These operations might be used to check for termination of the Algorithm, which, by default, is checked every 40 iterations.
 For the Semidefinite Cone, both of these tests can be implemented via the Cholesky factorization.}. \texttt{COSMO.jl} provides default implementations for various cones, including the Semidefinite cone, where \texttt{LAPACK}'s \texttt{syevr} function is used for its projection.
+The modified solver used in the experiments of this section can be found online: \centerline{\texttt{https://github.com/nrontsis/ApproximateCOSMO.jl}}.
+Code reproducing the results of this section is also publicly available.\footnote{For subsections \ref{admm:subsec:sdplib} and \ref{admm:subsec:infeasible} at \texttt{https://github.com/nrontsis/SDPExamples.jl}.}

 We compared the default version of \texttt{COSMO.jl} with a version where the operation \texttt{syevr} for the Semidefinite Cone is replaced with Algorithm \ref{admm:alg:lobpcg}.
-We have reimplemented \texttt{BLOPEX}, the original \texttt{MATLAB} implementation of LOBPCG \citep{Knyazev2001}, in Julia.
+We have reimplemented \texttt{BLOPEX}, the original \texttt{MATLAB} implementation of LOBPCG \cite{Knyazev2001}, in Julia.
 For the purposes of simplicity, our implementation supports only symmetric standard eigenproblems without preconditioning.
 For these problems, our implementation was tested against \texttt{BLOPEX} to assure that exactly the same results (up to machine precision) are returned for identical problems.
 Furthermore, according to \S\ref{admm:subsec:lobpcg} we provide the option to compute all eigenvalues that are larger or smaller than a given bound.